 Important lighting measurements

 There are a few, key measurements that we use on design jobs when it comes to lighting ideas.
-Of course, there may be slight variations depending on the situation, but these most of all provide a good starting point.
+Of course, there may be slight variations depending on the situation, but most of all these provide a good starting point.
 Light switches, while not exactly lighting themselves, are important to consider.

 Ideally the switches fall no more than 36″ above the floor and no more than a few inches from the edge of a wall or door casing.
 This allows for more flexible art placement.
 In the photo above, we easily placed a large painting for our client to the right of the switch.
 We could have also hung several smaller pieces in a gallery wall since the switch is not too high.

 Also, consider how high to hang your light fixtures.
 For example, 60-66″ inches from the floor provides the ideal height for dining fixtures.
 You can’t see your dining partners if hung too low and, if hung too high, it feels out of place.

 Speaking of chandeliers, why not revamp one you already own?

 I can’t tell you the number of chandeliers I have painted, added shades or crystals and generally saved from the trash.
 Habitat has several waiting for you, if you don’t already own one.
 This tutorial gives great tips and tricks to totally transform a typical brass chandelier.

 Be careful that your ceiling doesn’t look like swiss cheese.